CXFirst/job-interview/README.md

 ## Abstract

-This test is a working base for an open discussion on the technical choices you had made.
+This test is a working base for an open discussion on the technical choices you will made.

 You will need between 4 to 6 hours.
 The goal isn't to complete all the tasks and you are free to stop when you estimated you have been on it for long enough.
 However, you shouldn't exceed 6 hours because after all it's just a job interview.